mfathur/synapsis-fe-test/README.md

 ## How to run

-1. Create `.env` file with variables based on `.env.example`.
+1. Create `.env.local` file with variables based on `.env.example`.
-2. Assign all the variables in the `.env` file.
+2. Assign all the variables in the `.env.local` file.
 3. Run the app by typing the command below in the command line.

 ```